latent-to/developer-docs/docs/local-build/mine-validate.md

  ───────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────
                                     1                   287.57 β       0.0000       0.0000       0.0000       0.0000       0.0000    ρ38841066       0.0000

+                                                                       Wallet free balance: 99,994.3638 τ
 ```

 </details>

-If the validator wallet has a validator permit, an asterisk (`*`) will appear under the `VPERMIT` column for the corresponding subnet in the response table.
+If the validator wallet has a validator permit, an asterisk (`*`) is shown under the `VPERMIT` column for the corresponding subnet in the response table.

 </TabItem>
 <TabItem value="python SDK" label="Using Bittensor SDK">